-- The reasons for determination: - A reference to the Health Benefit Plan provisions on which the determination is based, or the contractual, administrative or protocol for the determination; - A description of additional information which may be necessary to perfect the claim and an explanation of why such material is necessary; - Subject to privacy laws and other restrictions, if any, the identification of the claim, date of service, health care provider, claim amount (if applicable), and a statement describing denial codes with their meanings and the standards used.
-Upon request, diagnosis/treatment codes with their meanings and the standards used are also available: - In certain situations, a statement in non-English language(s) that written notice of claim denials and certain other benefit information may be available (upon request) in such non-English language(s); - In certain situations, a statement in non-English language(s) that indicates how to access the language services provided by the Claim Administrator; - The right to request, free of charge, reasonable access to and copies of all documents, records and other information relevant to the claim for benefits: - Any internal rule, guideline, protocol or other similar criterion relied on in the determination, and a statement that a copy of such rule, guideline, protocol or other similar criterion will be provided free of charge upon request; - An explanation of the scientific or clinical judgment relied on in the determination as applied to claimant's medical circumstances, if the denial was based on medical necessity, experimental treatment or similar exclusion, or a statement that such explanation will be provided free of charge upon request; - In the case of a denial of an Urgent Care Clinical Claim, a description of the expedited review procedure applicable to such claims.
-An Urgent Care Clinical Claim decision may be provided orally, so long as a written notice is furnished to the claimant within three days of oral notification; - Contact information for applicable office of health insurance consumer assistance or ombudsman.
+- The reasons for the determination; - A reference to the Health Benefit Plan provisions on which the determination is based; - A description of additional information which may be necessary to perfect the claim and an explanation of why such material is necessary; - Information sufficient to identify the claim including the date of service, health care provider, claim amount (if applicable), denial codes with their meanings and the standards used.
+Upon request, diagnosis/treatment codes with their meanings and the standards used are also available; - In certain situations, a statement in non-English language(s) that written notice of claim denials and certain other benefit information may be available (upon request) in such non-English language(s); - In certain situations, a statement in non-English language(s) that indicates how to access the language services provided by the Claim Administrator; - The right to request, free of charge, reasonable access to and copies of all documents, records and other information relevant to the claim for benefits; - Any internal rule, guideline, protocol or other similar criterion relied on in the determination, or a statement that a copy of such rule, guideline, protocol or other similar criterion will be provided free of charge upon request; - An explanation of the scientific or clinical judgment relied on in the determination as applied to claimant's medical circumstances, if the denial was based on medical necessity, experimental treatment or similar exclusion, or a statement that such explanation will be provided free of charge upon request; - In the case of a denial of an Urgent Care Clinical Claim, a description of the expedited internal and external review procedures applicable to such claims.
+An Urgent Care Clinical Claim decision may be provided orally, so long as a written notice is furnished to the claimant within three days of oral notification; - Contact information for any applicable office of health insurance consumer assistance or ombudsman.